 Consider working with a certified personal trainer to get ongoing customized guidance based on your situation.
 A personal trainer will help you use the proper form when you exercise and select the best exercises for your situation.
 A trainer should also guide you to use an appropriate amount of weight or resistance.

 For example, if you’ve had a knee injury, such as a meniscus or ACL tear, you may need to start with using just your body weight or very light weights.

 Ask for referrals from your physical therapist or doctors involved in treating your injury.
 How much experience do they have with working with people who have had injuries?
 Do they have specific training in functional fitness?

 Check out these tips for choosing a personal trainer.

-As you prepare for a post-injury hiking trip, you may need to build additional strength in the previously injured area.
-Other parts of your body may need some attention too, especially if you put all of your energy into the recovering limb or joint!
+As you prepare for a hiking trip after an injury, you may need to build additional strength in the previously injured area.
+Other parts of your body may need some attention too, especially if you put all of your energy into the recovering knee, ankle or shoulder!

 For example, if you had a shoulder injury, you may use a lighter weight for the previously injured side to start.
 As the injured side gets stronger, you can add more weight while keeping the “good side” at the same weight.

 If you use a barbell or certain types of machines, your natural tendency is for the stronger side to “help” the weaker side.
 That can maintain the imbalance.

 Resistance bands are also popular for post-injury training.
 For many exercises using bands, it’s quick and easy to adjust the resistance by shifting your stance or range of motion.

 Add activity and weight/resistance for the recovering area in small increments.